Articles of Union

-The original Articles of Union which contain both Signatures from Nyerere and Karume are yet to be found.
+The original Articles of Union which contain both signatures from Nyerere and Karume are yet to be found.

 Background history

-The United Republic of Tanzania was formed on 26 April 1964 as a result of the Union of Tanganyika and Zanzibar.
-Julius Nyerere became the first President and Sheikh Abeid Karume became the First Vice President and Chairman of the Revolutionary Council.
-The late Rashidi Mfaume Kawawa later became the second Vice President of Tanzania and leader of Government business in the National Assembly.
+The United Republic of Tanzania was formed on 26 April 1964 as a result of the union of Tanganyika and Zanzibar.
+Julius Nyerere became the first president and Sheikh Abeid Karume became the first vice president and chairman of the Revolutionary Council.
+Rashidi Mfaume Kawawa later became the second vice president of Tanzania and leader of government business in the National Assembly.

 Similar to other African nations at the time, Tanganyika had been opposing colonial invaders for decades.
 Included in this effort were the African Associations of Tanganyika and Zanzibar, the former of which was established in 1929 and expanded greatly by 1948.
 In 1953, under the leadership of Nyerere, the TAA was formally recognised as a political party, transforming into the Tanganyika African National Union (TANU) by 1954.

 In Zanzibar, the various football clubs established in the early 1930s provided the basis for the creation of unity in the African community.
 By 1934, members of the African community had united in a formal organisation known as the African Association (AA).
 The formation of the Zanzibar Nationalist Party (ZNP) in 1955 forced leaders of the African Association and the Shirazi Association to unite to form the Afro-Shirazi Party under the leadership of Sheikh Abeid Amani Karume.